 We at the Inn at Riverwalk love dogs and know that they need a vacation sometimes, too!
 Be they big or small, lazy or hyper, purebred or rescue mutt, we welcome them all.
 We offer custom dog beds and have no size or breed restrictions, so your best friend can join in your travels.

 Sometimes, it can be tough to take your dog on a trip.
-You already found the right hotel but where can you walk, hike, dine, relax and explore?
+You already found the right hotel but where can you walk, hike, dine, relax and explore in a pet friendly manner?
 Edwards and the Vail Valley are a dog owner’s paradise.
-There are plenty of restaurants and trails which allow dogs, but it helps to know exactly where to go ahead of time.
-We created this handy clickable guide so you can spend more time enjoying your trip and less time frantically asking Siri if a restaurant patio allows dogs.
+There are plenty of restaurants and trails which are pet friendly, but it helps to know exactly where to go ahead of time.
+We created this handy clickable guide so you can spend more time enjoying your trip and less time frantically asking Siri if a restaurant patio is pet friendly.